Registration

 Yes.
 We encourage you to register for all Summer Session courses at the same time to secure seats in your desired courses.
 You can, however, register for a course up until the first day of the term in which the course falls, if seats are available.

-If I decide not to complete a course, what do I do?
+If I decide not to complete a course, can I get a refund?

-If you decide not to take a course before the term has started, you may drop the course through the online registration system in myRedDragon.
+If you decide not to take a course before the term has started, students must drop the course through myRedDragon to not incur liability for the course.

 The date that you officially drop or withdraw will also impact your tuition liability and the potential for a refund.
 More information can also be found on the Student Accounts page.